ewasm/testnet/rust.md

 ## 2. Configuration and Build

-Now that the WebAssembly backend is installed, it can be used to compile almost any Rust project to a WASM binary.
+Now that the WebAssembly backend is installed, it can be used to compile almost any Rust project to a Wasm binary.
 However, Ewasm also specifies a set of imports and exports for contracts.
 These are roughly analogous to symbols in a native binary.

 In order to properly export and import said symbols, the project must be compiled as a "shared library".